OctopusDeployLabs/terraform-provider-octopusdeploy/examples/Certificate-Creation/cert-creation.md

   apikey  = The API key to authenticate to an Octopus Deploy server space   = The Octopus Deploy space to create the resource in

-The resource itself that's being created is done with the `opusdeploy_certificate` Terraform resource.
+The resource itself that's being created is done with the `octopusdeploy_certificate` Terraform resource.
 The values in the input blocks are:

   - name =
   - certificate_data =